 The Screening Process

 PeerPilot is a cloud-based screening platform that allows recruiters to screen and evaluate talent based on actual performance while solving a business challenge.
-Not only will recruitment time be significnatly reduced, but the dynamics of the process will also be impacted by introducing realistic problems very early in the recruitment phase.
+Not only will recruitment time be significantly reduced, but the dynamics of the process will also be impacted by introducing realistic problems very early in the recruitment phase.

 The process revolves around relevant business cases and a dialogue-based collaboration process designed to solve real business challenges.
 The candidates will collaborate anonymously in teams and demonstrate their skills on equal terms, ensuring objectivity and consistency in the assessment process.